Institute for Basic Science

 The vision of the Institute is to promote basic science research at MD Anderson to world-renowned recognition.
 Investigators focus on tackling basic fundamental puzzles in cancer biology.
 Their findings could lead to clinical aspects in treating cancer patients.

 Dr. Guillermina Lozano serves as the Institute's director.
-The Institute has seven Centers for Research Excellence.
-The director, co-directors and members of the Centers for Research Excellence are faculty in basic science departments at MD Anderson, including the departments of Biochemistry and Molecular Biology, Cancer Biology, Experimental Therapeutics, Genetics, Immunology, Molecular Carcinogenesis and Molecular and Cellular Oncology.
+The Institute has six Centers for Research Excellence.
+The director, co-directors and members of the Centers for Research Excellence are faculty in basic science departments at MD Anderson, including the departments of Genetics, Immunology, Epigenetics and Molecular Carcinogenesis, Molecular and Cellular Oncology, Stem Cell Transplantation, and Translational Molecular Pathology.
 To enhance interactions with other centers and institutes at MD Anderson, these directors meet annually with the Metastasis Research Center, the Center for Advanced Biomedical Imaging Research at the McCombs Institute, the Institute for Applied Cancer Science, and the Small Animal Imaging Facility.

 Institute investigators are also actively involved in graduate education programs at The University of Texas Graduate School of Biomedical Sciences (GSBS) at Houston – a joint program between The University of Texas Health Science Center - Houston (UT Health) and MD Anderson Cancer Center – ranked among the best in the nation in the 2010 National Research Council assessment.
 Among 122 programs in the category of Cell and Development Biology, the Ph.D.
 Cancer Biology Program was ranked among the top 4% of Graduate Programs, and the Genes and Development Program was ranked among the top 25% of graduate programs.
 Many faculty members in the IBS are an integral part of the two programs.